GGal1leo/DataCloud/lab1.md

 ## 7. In virtualization, what is the guest operating system?

 a) The main operating system running on the physical machine
-**b) The operating system installed on a virtual machine**
+`b) The operating system installed on a virtual machine`
 c) The operating system running on a remote server
 d) The operating system running on a mobile device

 ## 8. What does virtual machine isolation mean?

-### a) Virtual machines can communicate directly with the physical hardware
+a) Virtual machines can communicate directly with the physical hardware

-### b) Virtual machines share the same resources and cannot be isolated
+b) Virtual machines share the same resources and cannot be isolated

-### c) Virtual machines run independently and are isolated from each other and the host system
+`c) Virtual machines run independently and are isolated from each other and the host system`

-### d) Virtual machines can only be accessed locally
+d) Virtual machines can only be accessed locally

 ## 9. What is the benefit of virtual machine portability?

-### a) It allows virtual machines to communicate with each other easily
+a) It allows virtual machines to communicate with each other easily

-### b) It ensures faster boot times for virtual machines
+b) It ensures faster boot times for virtual machines

-### c) It allows virtual machines to be moved between different physical machines with compatible hypervisors
+`c) It allows virtual machines to be moved between different physical machines with compatible hypervisors`

-### d) It reduces the need for hardware virtualization
+d) It reduces the need for hardware virtualization

 ## 10. What is the purpose of cloning a virtual machine?

+To create an identical copy of a VM, enabling rapid deployment, testing, scaling, or backup replication.